vatsal423/order-processing-project-code/README.md

 order processing project code

-Microservice Single Order - OrderProcessing - processing the order for the single order objects Microservie Bulk Order - OrderbulkProcessing - processing the bulk order from the clients
+Microservice Single Order - OrderProcessing - processing the order for the single order objects

+Microservice Bulk Order - OrderbulkProcessing - processing the bulk order from the clients